Pop. 1280: Plot

 Nick then goes to find Tom Hauck, the husband of Rose Hauck with whom Nick is having an affair.
-He finds Hauck drinking and fishing at the river and kills him with Hauck's own shotgun.
+He finds Hauck, who had ostensibly gone out on a hunting excursion, drunk under a tree some distance from town and kills him with Hauck's own shotgun.
 Nick then tells Rose he has killed her husband; she is overjoyed, and they have passionate sex.

 In addition to Rose, Nick is also having an affair with Amy Mason.
 Whereas Rose is foul-mouthed and hypocritical, Amy is the only person in Pottsville that is beyond Nick's manipulation, which makes her more appealing to Nick than either Rose or his wife Myra.
 Nick comes up with a way to get rid of Myra, her brother Lennie, and Rose all at once.
 He manipulates Rose into telling Lennie that she has seen him having sex with Myra.
 Unbeknownst to Nick, Myra really is sleeping with Lennie, and confronts Rose at her house.
 Rose shoots both Myra and Lennie dead.

 Rose finally realizes the extent of her manipulation by Nick, but when she confronts him, he laughs at her and suggests that she flee town before her murders are discovered.
 Nick's inner monologue becomes increasingly delusional and confused as he comes to believe he is God's agent sent to exercise divine justice upon Pottsville.
 The novel ends with Nick being privately confronted by Sheriff Lacey's deputy for yet another betrayal.